thomaswilburn/Weir/readme.md

 <var>expirationDate</var> of 30 (it's in days).
 You'll also need to turn on LESS
 compilation, unless you want to generate the rss.css file yourself.

-5. Kick off the Weir process with the followign command, which will build the client-side files and start the HTTP server, then just leave it running.
+5. Kick off the Weir process with the following command, which will build the client-side files and start the HTTP server.
+Just leave it running--you may want to do this from a tmux window or as a bash job.

         npm start